Why choose this course?

 This term focuses on Individuality.
 You will be introduced by a series of games (warm ups, trust exercises and improvised scenes) to express and interact freely in performance, and serve to appreciate the strengths of both yourself and your colleagues.
 You will be required to learn, rehearse and perform both a Verse and Text piece, selected by yourselves, with help from the Tutor.
 At the end of term you will perform both a Verse and Text piece in front of an invited audience.

 You are continually assessed on your progress, in creative, vocal and physical awareness, delivered verbally by the tutor in class.
 There is no automatic progression into Term 2.

 YEAR ONE Term 2: Classic Scenes.

-This term focuses on Transformation.
+This term focuses on Transformation, i.e. becoming someone else.
 Working on specific scenes from chosen plays, you will research and experiment with analysis, characterisation, performance and direction.
 At the end of this term you perform in a classic scene.

 There is no automatic progression into Term 3.

 YEAR ONE Term 3: Contemporary Play.

 This term focuses on the Ensemble.
 You will be introduced to and expected to rehearse and investigate a contemporary play (written within the last 30 years).
 You will be given one or two dedicated roles, which you are required to research, rehearse and perform as part of an ensemble to create the world of the play.
-At the end of term you perform on two nights in a contemporary play.
+At the end of term you will perform this play.

 Continuous assessment will be based upon the quality of the character research, in particular the attention paid to detail, the quality of self-transformation and embodiment of the given characters.
 You will receive a Certificate of Attendance after the performances.